nehagarg/hyp-despot-alpha-dev/README.md

 This branch combines despot-alpha with the autonomous grasping code that uses a table to store the object motion data and provide transition and observation function for POMDP solver.
+The python scripts used in the [master branch of autonomous grasping repo](https://github.com/nehagarg/autonomousGrasping) are used by this code.
 <!--
 # HyP-DESPOT-Release